MooersLab/bash-whisper-transcription/README.md

 This script variant rewrites the transcript with one sentence per line using GNU awk (a.k.a gawk).
 Most transcribed sentences end with a period, so the gawk substitution is adequate at least 99% of the time.
-This format of one sentence per line greatly eases deleting unwanted lines using Control-k keyboard shortcut for the cut line command in most text editors.
+The one sentence per line format greatly facilitates deleting unwanted lines using the Control-k keyboard shortcut for the cut line command in most text editors.
-This variant also removes the mp3 and the initial text files after applying text replacements would replacem.py.
+This variant also removes the *.mp3 and the initial text files after applying text replacements would *replacem.py*.

 ```bash
 /opt/local/bin/python3.11 -c "import whisper;model = whisper.load_model('base');result = model.transcribe('$1');print(result['text'])" > $1.txt && ./replacem.py $1.txt && rm $1.txt && gawk '{gsub(/\./,"."
 ORS)} 1' $1.txtcorrected.txt > $1-clean.txt && mate $1.txtcorrected.txt && $1.mp3 && say 'Your audio transcription has finished.'
 ```

-## Trouble shooting
+## Troubleshooting

-If you use home brew as a package manager and if an upgrade to home brew leaves you with the error message `Library Not Loaded - libmbedcrypto.14.dylib` when you run `wh3`, then run the following commands in the order that is listed:
+If you use homebrew as a package manager and if an upgrade to homebrew leaves you with the error message `Library Not Loaded - libmbedcrypto.14.dylib` when you run `wh3`, then run the following commands in the order listed:

 ```python